Database Queries

 There are a few conventions you should follow:

-stuff - Primary keys should be named
+2. Primary keys should be named id and be integers